Eligibility

-1. Be a member of good standing in a licensing body that regulates land surveying in their home country.
+b) you are a member in good standing in a licensing body that regulates land surveying.

-- The applicant must have no outstanding complaints or discipline proceedings that relate to their competence or conduct.
+c) you have no outstanding complaints or discipline proceedings that relate to your competence or conduct.

-- The applicant must have no restrictions or conditions of practice imposed on them.
+d) you have no restrictions of conditions of practice imposed on you.

 Review of Applicant’s Home Licensing

-The Registration Committee will review the licensing requirements and regulatory regime of the applicant’s licensing body in their home country.
-The areas that this review will cover are as follows:
+The Registration Committee of the ALSA will review the licensing requirements and regulatory regime of the licensing body in the country where you currently hold your license.
+This review will consider the following questions:

-1. Does the applicant’s licensing body regulate land surveying in their home country?
+- Does the applicant’s licensing body regulate land surveying in that country?

-2. Does the licensing body require mandatory membership to practice land surveying in their home country?
+- Does the licensing body require mandatory membership to practice land surveying in that country?

-Based on this review, the Registration Committee will determine which exemptions from the regular examination and training requirements that the applicant qualifies for.
+Based on this review, the Registration Committee will determine which exemptions from the regular examination and training requirements you qualify for.

 Exemptions

-If the review of the applicant’s licensing body in their home country determines that the licensing body:
+If the review of the licensing body in your country determines that the licensing body…

-2. Require mandatory membership to practice land surveying.
+- Requires mandatory membership to practice land surveying

-The applicant may be exempt from all examination and training requirements except the oral qualifying exam.
+…you may be exempt from all examination and training requirements, except for the oral qualifying exam.

-If the review of the applicant’s licensing body in their home country determines that some of the requirements are missing from the regulatory regime, the applicant will be required to do the oral qualifying exam and any additional examination and training requirements as outlined in the table below:
+If the review of the licensing body in your country determines that some of these requirements are missing, you will be required to do the oral qualifying exam and any additional examination and training requirements as outlined in the table below:

 Requirement